Poor sleep impacts your body’s ability to repair itself, interrupting life-restoring functions.

 Just one night of poor sleep can negatively impact your body’s ability to rest, recharge and regenerate.
 Persistent sleep loss can affect your overall health, performance and longevity.

 Sleep & Brain Health

 When you sleep, important neural connections, which sort and process the day’s information and create long term memories, are built and re-wired.
 Harmful toxins that build up in your brain from the day’s stresses are flushed and removed.

 Benefits: Good sleep improves attention span, memory formation and your ability to learn.
 It also regulates mood.

 When you sleep, your blood pressure decreases, lowering your pulse and enabling your heart and blood vessels to rest and repair.

 Benefits: Good sleep reduces your risk of stroke and coronary heart disease.
 High blood pressure is one of the key risk factors for cardiovascular disease, which is the leading cause of mortality worldwide.

 Sleep & The Immune System

-When you sleep, small proteins (antibodies) and T & B cells are released into the bloodstream from the immune system.
+When you sleep, small proteins (antibodies) and T & B cells, which work to keep you healthy, are released into the bloodstream from the immune system.